 Rita Notarandrea, M.H.Sc., C.H.E.

-Rita Notarandrea, M.H.Sc., C.H.E., was appointed Chief Executive Officer of the Canadian Centre on Substance Abuse (CCSA) through a Governor in Council appointment on July 28, 2015.
+Rita Notarandrea, M.H.Sc., C.H.E., was appointed Chief Executive Officer of the Canadian Centre on Substance Use and Addiction (CCSA) through a Governor in Council appointment on July 28, 2015.
 Ms. Notarandrea works with all levels of government as well as the not-for-profit and private sectors to ensure that addiction is recognized as a health issue, that it remains on the national agenda for action and that collective efforts are galvanized to reduce alcohol- and drug-related harms on the health of Canadians.

 Before being appointed CEO, Ms. Notarandrea held the position of interim CEO for a 10-month period, and that of Deputy CEO for eight years.
 As the Deputy CEO, Ms. Notarandrea was accountable for the overall operations of CCSA.
 This position entailed establishing strategic and operational goals and ensuring that CCSA remained responsive to environmental trends and had the strategies and processes in place to deliver on the mission and vision of the organization and to assess performance and achievements.